MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot.md

 ## Manage enterprise IoT monitoring support with Microsoft Defender for IoT

-For Enterprise IoT networks, use a trial, standalone<!--?--> license for 90 days as an add-on to Microsoft Defender for Endpoint<!--?-->.
+For Enterprise IoT networks, use a trial 90 day license as an add-on to Microsoft Defender for Endpoint.
 A trial license supports 100 devices.
 There are two options available depending on your existing license:

 1. Customers with ME5/E5 Security plans have support for enterprise IoT monitoring available, and don't need to start a trial.